Home / Blog / i18n and l10n for AngularJS apps from development to deployment

-Want to support more than 1 language in your app?
-Maybe you think this is just an easy task, but there is a lot that you should/can do to create multilingual support for your web app.
+Want to support more than one language in your app?
+It may seem like an easy task, but there is a lot you should (and can) do to properly implement multilingual support for your web application.

 • angular-i18n